yiisoft/docs/guide/en/start/workflow.md

 ```

 In general, the files in the application can be divided into two types: those under `app/public` and those
 under other directories.
-The former can be directly accessed via HTTP (i.e., in a browser), while the latter can not
+The former can be directly accessed via HTTP (i.e., in a browser), while the latter cannot
 and should not be.

 Each application has an entry script `public/index.php` which is the only Web accessible PHP script in the application.